Dick pic: Reactions to receiving unsolicited dick pics

 This behavior, when unwanted, is typical of a heterosexual, cisgender male who sends an image to whom they see as a cisgender female.
 Men identifying as gay or bisexual who receive unsolicited phallic imagery perceive it as positive more often than other demographics – more than half of such men, according to one study.
-Forty-four percent of men who have sex with men (MSM) reported being "entertained" and 41 percent felt "curious" after receiving a dick pic; 25 percent of MSM reported a negative reaction.
+Forty-four percent of men who have sex with men (MSM) reported being "entertained" and 41% felt "curious" after receiving a dick pic; 25 percent of MSM reported a negative reaction.
 Data suggests that MSM feel pressured to suppress their negative feelings about unsolicited dick pics; the same study found that 7.5 percent of heterosexual women and 12 percent of bisexual women reported feeling aroused by at least one unsolicited dick pic they received.

 Prevalence

 According to a 2016 U.S. survey, 49 percent of women had received at least one unsolicited photo of male sex organs.
 In a late-2017 survey, 78 percent of women aged 18 to 34 and 69 percent of women aged 35 to 54 said that they had received at least one dick pic without prior consent.
 Seventeen percent of men admitted sending an unsolicited genital image.

 According to a 2019 survey in the United States, 27 percent of young adult males had sent such unsolicited photos.
 Their motivations were: